bigbridge-nl/product-import/README.md

     $config = new ImportConfig();

-    // the callback function to postprocess imported products
+    // a callback function to postprocess imported products
     $config->resultCallback[] = function(Product $product) use (&$log) {

         if ($product->isOk()) {